Hong Kong censorship debate grows as internet firm says can block "illegal acts"

 China Mobile and PCCW, the other major internet providers in Hong Kong, did not respond to Reuters requests for comment.

-Wong Ho Wah, who is running for Hong Kong's legislature to representing the information technology sector, said he was deeply worried that Hong Kongers' freedom to access information on the internet was starting to be affected.
+Wong Ho Wah, who was running for Hong Kong's legislature to represent the information technology sector before the election was cancelled due to the coronavirus pandemic, said he was deeply worried that Hong Kongers' freedom to access information on the internet was starting to be affected.

 "The government has the responsibility to explain the justification and the rationale of the action," he said, referring to the blocking of HKChronicles' website.

-(Reporting by Jessie Pang in Hong Kong; Writing by Brenda Goh; Editing by Kim Coghill)
+(Reporting by Jessie Pang in Hong Kong; Writing by Brenda Goh; Editing by Kim Coghill and Angus MacSwan)

 ((jessie.pang@thomsonreuters.com; +852 3462 7747))